hmarr/auto-approve-action/README.md

 GitHub lets you prevent merges of unapproved pull requests.
 However, it's occasionally useful to selectively circumvent this restriction - for instance, some people want Dependabot's automated pull requests to not require approval.

 [dependabot]: https://github.com/marketplace/dependabot

+## Code owners

+If you're using a [CODEOWNERS file](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/about-code-owners), you'll need to give this action a personal access token for a user listed as a code owner.
+Rather than using a real user's personal access token, you're probably better off creating a dedicated bot user, and adding it to a team which you assign as the code owner.
+That way you can restrict the bot user's permissions as much as possible, and your workflow won't break when people leave the team.